Haitau1996/MD-Notes/C++/EffectiveMoreCPP/MoreEffectiveCPP.md

     if (a == b[i]) { // oops! "a" should be "a[i]"
         // do something when a[i] and b[i] are equal
     } else {
-        // do somethingwhen they're not；
+        // do something when they're not；
     }
 }
 ```